zenvisage/zenvisage/src/main/java/edu/uiuc/zenvisage/data/remotedb/readme.md

 (4) Now you can select the dataset from dropdown on front-end plotting and similarity search;

-Method Two:
+Method Two:(Don't use this for now, need revamp)
 Load zenvisage.sql to your postgres database with databasename: postgres

-Method Two: (Fast loading 3 databases without uploading schema and files 3 times and wait)
+Fast loading 3 databases without uploading schema and files 3 times and wait)

 (1)
 Using Command Line Tools with Postgres.app